dhaasler/madcubapy/docs/source/index.rst

 `MADCUBA <https://cab.inta-csic.es/madcuba/>`_ is a software developed in the spanish Center of Astrobiology (CSIC-INTA) to analyze astronomical datacubes, and is built using the ImageJ infrastructure.
-This tool will not work with any other ImageJ program.

 Instead of writing history into new header cards, MADCUBA creates a history file with the same name as the fits name followed by *_hist.csv*.